-If we don’t count that: the design, art, and programming up to version 0.9 has taken maybe 1000 hours.
+If we don’t count that: the design, art, marketing, and programming up to version 1.0 has taken maybe 1000 hours.

 No. I made this game because I wanted to play it!

-Oh boy!
-I hope to write more about this in the future, possibly to help market the game.
-Some traditional chess AI stuff: alpha beta search with safe culling, transposition table with zobrist hashing, board reverse functions for tree searching, quiescence search, transposition table move ordering.
+First the standard chess AI stuff: alpha beta search with safe culling, a transposition table with zobrist hashing, board reverse functions for tree searching, quiescence search, and killer moves with the transposition table.

 Firstly, ChessCraft doesn’t have the option of massively precomputing piece square tables.
 Instead, I used graph theory and other heuristics to generate them quickly.
 I count things like "if this piece had three moves starting on this square, how many squares can it move to?".
 I use values like that to build a piece square table.
-I often do sanity checks to verify that these values roughly match piece square tables found in powerful chess AIs like stockfish.
+I often do sanity checks.
+I will run my heuristic on a classic chess board and compare my results to piece square tables found in powerful chess AIs like stockfish.

 Secondly, how does ChessCraft know the value of pieces?
 Traditionally a bishop is worth about 3 and a rook is worth about 5.
 But a rook would be worthless on a board with no black tiles.
 In ChessCraft, a piece’s value depends on the board and other pieces.
-I used graph theory and heuristics to come up with values.
-I often run this system against classic chess to see that my values are decent.
+Again, I used graph theory and heuristics to come up with values.

 I’m also really proud of the software architecture of this project.
-The C# AI code can run outside or within Unity.
-I have lots of fun automated tests: unit tests, chess IQ tests I found, performance tests.
+The C# AI code also compiles as a standalone commandline application without Unity3D.
+I have lots of fun automated tests: unit tests, chess IQ tests I found, and performance tests.
 The board logic in particular would never have been possible without a thorough test suite (board logic lists all legal moves for any piece).
 Finally, I created my own chess notation called CCN which is like an expanded FEN.
 All FENs are valid CCNs.
 CCN allows me to quickly type out board configurations, tiles, and promotions rules.
 This is how I created the hundreds of boards for my tests and the adventure map.